space88man/package-mod-av/README.md

 ## Intended Audience

-The FreeSWITCH teams provides over 100 CentOS 7 packages, including `freeswitch-devel`.
+The FreeSWITCH team provides over 100 CentOS 7 packages, including `freeswitch-devel`.

 This repo is meant for those using these packages but also want to add a “snowflake” RPM for internal consumption.